Graduate Program in Philosophy Handbook

 Coursework requirements are established by the student's special committee, in light of the student's preparation and plans.
 What follows are guidelines intended to help the student and their special committee in settling on a list of courses.
 These guidelines constitute a set of general expectations for a typical student, and may be set aside at the discretion of the special committee.

-1. Six registration units.
-One registration unit corresponds to the satisfactory completion of one academic semester of full-time study and research.
+1. Six semesters of enrollment.
+One semester of enrollment corresponds to the satisfactory completion of one academic semester of full-time study and research.

 2. Twelve graduate-level courses in philosophy.
 (Graduate level courses are typically courses that begin with the number 6 in the four-digit course number.)